 This is a required course for every student taking a non-credit recovery virtual course.
 A mentor contact assigned to the online lab will provide necessary guidance for the student to complete the virtual coursework.
 Weekly two-way mentor contacts are required for every student.
 For a complete listing of online classes available to OHS students visit Oxford Virtual Academy website

+https://courses.oxfordvirtualacademy.org/

 Mathematics

 Math Requirements Flow Charts

-General Math Sequence

-(to meet MMC Requirements)
+General Math Sequence (to meet MMC Requirements)

-Advanced Track Sequence #1

-(to allow advance math course work and additional math electives and experience)
+Advanced Track Sequence #1 (to allow advance math course work and additional math electives and experience)

-^{}Student should consult with their counselor to determine if elective math selection will be considered 4th year math by the post-secondary institution of choice.
+^{8}th grade Algevra I with a grade of 78% or above. -Students should consult with their counselor to determine if elective math selection will be considered 4th year math by the post-secondary institution of choice. -Please see your counselor for Dual Enrollment options to be meet senior requirements.
+Advanced Track Sequence #2 (to allow advanced math course work and additional math electives.)

-Advanced TrackSequence #2

-(to allow advanced math course work and additional math electives.)

 ^{7}th Grade Algebra I with a grade of 78% or above.
-8th grade geometry with a grade 78% or above
+8th grade geometry with a grade 78% or above. -Please see your counselor for Dual Enrollment options to be meet senior requirements.
+IB DP Sequence (to satisfy all requirements for the IB DP Programme)